dmadisetti/Bibeks-Dissertation-Template/README.md

     ``` latex
     \chapter[short-chapter-name]{long-chapter-title}
     ```
-  - If customizing the header becomes too difficult, you can also consider removing all the header options by commenting them out in the document section of the `00-main.tex` file.
+  - If customizing the header becomes too difficult, you can also consider removing all the header options by commenting them out in the document section of the `main.tex` file.
 In that case, remove the `includehead`, `headheight`, and `headsep` options from the `\geometry{ ... }` command in the `PACKAGE OPTION` section.
   -If you make changes in `\HeaderHeight`, then you may have to change the `ADHOC HEIGHT ADJUSTMENT VARIABLES` to obtain consistent formatting (although inconsistency is hard to notice with bare eyes), use the `\fgruler` package as shown above.

 - To list items, use `enumerate` and `itemize` environments.
 But make sure to customize the spacing to have consistent typography with the double-spaced text document.